DavidAh/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```

+Imputing the average for the interval into the missing data entries eliminated differences between the mean and median.
+In the raw data there's a slight difference between the mean and the median.
+For the imputed data, the mean and median are identical.

 ## Are there differences in activity patterns between weekdays and weekends?
 A panel plot of the weekday vs. weekend data shows more activity on a weekday morning vs. a weekend morning.